sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 Not too complicated - just follow the instructions on the neovim github, making sure to consider installing it in the way that allows for uninstalling.

+# Windows installation
+The default location for init.lua is AppData/Local/nvim/init.lua.
+It also complains about a C compiler, but I just disable nvim-treesitter on windows.

 ---

 # File structure explained